shuvo009/Bulletproof-Node.js-Architecture/README.md

-# Bulletproof and Clean Node.js Architecture
+# Bulletproof And Clean Node.js Architecture
 Here I demonstration a bulletproof and clean architecture which automatically guide you to write loosely coupled and more maintainable code using Hapi, Node.js and MongoDB.
 ## Requirements
 * Node >=12